Guidance

 • Annual Report

-The aim of these reports is to keep DWP informed on the key metrics which may affect quality, in terms of number of productive interviews successfully conducted, compared to the numbers issued, to each organisation.
-Response rates are determined by the capacity of available interviewers, their ability to make contact with a sampled household and the willingness of the members of that household to participate in the interview.
+The aim of these reports is to keep DWP informed on the key metrics which may affect quality, in terms of number of productive interviews successfully conducted, compared to the numbers issued, by each organisation.
+Response rates are mainly determined by the capacity of available interviewers, their ability to contact a sampled household and the willingness of the members of that household to participate in the interview

 The main metrics in the monthly report are response rates, broken down by Full, Partial, Proxy and Follow-up responses.